Infinite Systems of Competing Brownian Particles

 Consider the standard setting: a filtered probability space $(\Oa, \CF, (\CF_t)_{t \ge 0}, \MP)$, with the filtration satisfying the usual conditions.
 Take i.i.d. $(\CF_t)_{t \ge 0}$-Brownian motions $W_i = (W_i(t), t \ge 0)$, $i = 1, 2, \ldots$ Consider an infinite system $X = (X_i)_{i \ge 1}$ of real-valued adapted processes $X_i = (X_i(t), t \ge 0),\, i = 1, 2, \ldots$, with $\MP$-a.s. continuous trajectories.
 Suppose we can rank them in the increasing order at every time $t \ge 0$:

 If there is a {\it tie}: $X_i(t) = X_j(t)$ for some $i < j$ and $t \ge 0$, we assign a lower rank to $X_i$ and higher rank to $X_j$.
 Now, fix coefficients $g_1, g_2, \ldots \in \BR$ and $\si_1, \si_2, \ldots > 0$.
-Assume each process $X_i$ (we call it a {\it particle}) moces according to the following rule: if at time $t$ $X_i$ has rank $k$, then it evolves as a one-dimensional Brownian motion with drift coefficient $g_k$ and diffusion coefficient $\si_k^2$.
-We can write this as the following system of SDEs:
+Assume each process $X_i$ (we call it a {\it particle}) moves according to the following rule: if at time $t$ $X_i$ has rank $k$, then it evolves as a one-dimensional Brownian motion with drift coefficient $g_k$ and diffusion coefficient $\si_k^2$.
+Letting $1(A)$ be the indicator function of an event $A$, we can write this as the following system of SDEs:

 The {\it gaps} $Z_k(t) = X_{(k+1)}(t) - X_{(k)}(t)$ for $k = 1, 2, \ldots$ form the {\it gap process} $Z = (Z(t), t \ge 0)$, $Z(t) = (Z_k(t))_{k \ge 1}$.
 Then $X$ is called an {\it infinite system of competing Brownian particles}.
 A more precise definition is given in Definitions~\ref{main} and ~\ref{defapprox} later in this article.